ag88/GirinoSTM32F103duino/README.md

-## Girino ported to STM32duino (libmaple core) stm32f103 maple mini or blue pill
+## Girino ported to STM32duino (libmaple core) stm32f103 maple mini or blue pill (and stm32f401/f411 black pill)

-This is a port of Girino arduino implementation to STM32duino (libmaple core) for stm32f103 maple mini or blue pill
+This is a port of Girino arduino implementation to STM32duino (libmaple core) for stm32f103 maple mini or blue pill, (and stm32f401/f411 black pill)

 ## Updates